CalyCherkaoui/kryptostats-board/README.md

 <br>

 ## Dependencies
-Iportant Gems and dependencies used in this web application:
+Important dependencies used in this web application:

 <table>
   <tr>